-Connecting to PostgreSQL-compatible databases for data movement and manipulation in IRI Workbench-supported products like Voracity, CoSort, FieldShield, NextForm and RowGen follows the same paradigm as other relational databases.
+Connecting to PostgreSQL (and compatible databases like Amazon RDS and EnterpriseDB) for data movement and manipulation in IRI Workbench-supported products like Voracity, CoSort, FieldShield, NextForm and RowGen follows the same paradigm as other relational databases.
 This means driver downloading and installation, configuration (using and testing with your credentials), registration, and validation.

 Workbench users interact with PostgreSQL tables and exchange metadata in IRI job wizards through the PostgreSQL JDBC driver.
 They move data to and from Postgres and the SortCL data manipulation engine common to the aforementioned IRI products via ODBC.